1987 Motorcraft Quality Parts 500: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, March 13, at 2:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, March 14, at 10:30 AM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 21-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two were given.

-Dale Earnhardt, driving for Richard Childress Racing, managed to win the pole, setting a time of 31.221 and an average speed of 175.497 mph in the first round.
+Dale Earnhardt, driving for Richard Childress Racing, won the pole, setting a time of 31.221 and an average speed of 175.497 mph in the first round.